 - Netflix/Hulu: $20

 - Credit Card Debt Payment: $2,550 (increase from tax refund)

 - Savings & Investments: $695

 Our couple will continue to find debt relief and then start saving for their vacation again.
 They will continue to stash away money for an emergency fund in case another job loss or income disruption happens.

-If you struggle to pay off debt, American Consumer Credit Counseling can help.
-Call 800-769-3571 today to speak to a certified credit counselor.
+If you’re struggling to pay off debt, American Consumer Credit Counseling can help.
+Schedule a free credit counseling session with us today.